discord-gungnir/react/README.md

 # Gungnir React (WIP) <!-- omit in toc -->

-A custom React renderer to easily create responses using Gungnir.
+A custom React renderer to easily create interactive responses using Gungnir.

 ## Install